mohamedkhaled00/SnapCourses/README.md

    - **Password**: `Demo12`
 3. Feel free to create your own account by signing up on our platform!

-## 🎉 Overview
-Snap Courses is an innovative web application that leverages AI technology to generate customized online courses.
-Our platform empowers users to easily create engaging and structured courses tailored to their unique learning needs.

-## 🎨 Features
-- **Topic Input**: Seamlessly enter your main topics and subtopics using an intuitive interface.
-- **Course Format Selection**: Choose between Theory + Images (free) or Theory + Videos (premium) for a personalized learning experience.
-- **AI-Powered Generation**: Utilize advanced AI algorithms to create comprehensive and relevant courses based on user input.
-- **Adaptable Learning Styles**: Cater to diverse learning preferences with a mix of visual, auditory, and textual resources.
-- **Personalized Curriculum**: Receive a uniquely crafted curriculum aligned with your learning goals.
-- **Real-time Preview**: Enjoy a live preview of your generated course before final approval.

-## 🚀 How It Works
-1. **Input Your Topics**: Begin your course creation by entering your chosen topics and relevant subtopics.
-2. **Select Your Preferences**: Choose between Theory + Images or Theory + Videos to customize your learning journey.
-3. **AI Course Generation**: Witness how our AI transforms your inputs into a tailored course.

-## 💡 Benefits
-- **Time Efficiency**: Save hours of manual planning with instant course generation.
-- **AI-Enhanced Materials**: Ensure high-quality content through AI-driven recommendations.
-- **Interactive Learning**: Engage users with various media formats to enhance understanding.

-## 🌐 Get Started
-Experience Snap Courses today!
-Follow these steps to get started:
-1. Visit our live demo: [Snap Courses Demo](https://snap-courses.mohamed-k.dev)
-2. **Login Credentials**:
-   - **Email**: `mohamed.hassan-std@ai.iatseg.org`
-   - **Password**: `Demo12`
-3. Feel free to create your own account by signing up on our platform!

 ### 🛠️ Built With

 This section lists the major frameworks and libraries used to bootstrap the Snap Courses project.